-- More than 65% of land on islands in the Salish Sea is privately owned – meaning that individual landholders’ voluntary conservation actions are critical to protecting biodiversity and addressing the impacts of climate change in the region.
+- More than 65% of land on islands in the Salish Sea is privately held – meaning that individual, voluntary conservation actions are critical to protecting biodiversity and addressing impacts from climate change in the region.

-- Nearly 300 species are listed as being at risk of extinction in the Islands Trust Area, representing 25% of rare species found in BC.
-Protecting habitat is one of the best ways to prevent species from becoming extinct and aids in the recovery of those species currently at risk.
+- More than 100 species listed in the federal Species at Risk Act as being at risk of extinction are found in the Islands Trust Area.
+Protecting habitat is one of the best ways to prevent species from becoming at risk of extinction and aid in the recovery of those currently at risk.

 You can download the full news release from our News Release page.

 High-resolution images have been made available for download to support this news release.
 You can access and download these assets from our Photo Gallery page.
 Please use only the images identified in the Islands Trust Conservancy Media Assets gallery in support of this story with credit to the appropriate authors (in the file name).

 Islands Trust Conservancy is the conservation land trust for over 450 islands of the Salish Sea and is a part of Islands Trust.
 Since 1990, Islands Trust Conservancy has protected more than 113 properties, covering more than 1,375 hectares of island ecosystems.
 This success is thanks to the vision, support, and generosity of donors and partners.